luevano/luevano.xyz/blog/src/g/gogodot_jam3_devlog_1.md

 And this can be attached to the *Body*'s root node (*PathFollow2D*), no extra setup needed.
 Repeat the same steps for creating the `Tail.tscn` scene and when attaching the `generic_segment.gd` script just configure the `Type` parameter to `tail` in the GUI (by selecting the node with the script attached and editing in the *Inspector*).

-### Creating body parts on the fly
+### Adding body parts

 Now it's just a matter of handling when to add new body parts in the `snake.gd` script.
-For now I've only setup the initial lenght of the snake.
+For now I've only setup for adding body parts to fulfill the initial length of the snake (this doesn't include the head or tail).
 The extra code needed is the following:

 ```gdscript
 export(PackedScene) var BODY_SEGMENT_NP: PackedScene